minhluantran017/demo-springboot/README.md

 ## CI/CD integration

-This project is configured for CI/CD on Jenkins.
+This project is configured for CI/CD on Jenkins and ArgoCD.
-All configurations are under `ci` directory.
+CI configurations are under `ci` directory.

 ## Branching